WolfDen133/WFT/README.md

 Operator change detection: WFloatingText will now automatically detect when your operator status changes, so no more annoying re-logging

+Multi-newline support: You can use either `\n` for a new line for always player facing texts, or use `\#` to keep the shape of your text, or have the best of both worlds
 ## Bug Fixes

 ### List form would crash the server